-Note to Applicant: The development will be required to demonstrate compliance with these requirements at the building permit application stage.
+Note to Applicant: The applicant will be required to demonstrate compliance with these requirements at the building permit application stage.
 See vancouver.ca/rainwater for more information.

-1.11 Developer's Engineer is to submit a sewer abandonment plan to the City that details the abandonment or removal of all existing storm, sanitary, and combined connections to the development site;
+- 1.11 Developer's Engineer to submit a sewer abandonment plan to the City that details the: - (a) Abandonment or removal of all existing storm, sanitary, and combined connections to the development site.

-Note to Applicant: The abandonment plan is required to be reviewed and accepted by the City Engineer prior to the issuance of the sewer permit.
+Note to Applicant: The abandonment plan is required to be reviewed and accepted by the City Engineer prior to issuance of the sewer permit.

-- 1.12 A Key Plan shall be submitted by the applicant and approved by the City prior to any third party utility drawing submissions and third party utility service drawings will not be reviewed by the City until the Key Plan is defined and achieves the following objectives: - (a) The Key Plan shall meet the specifications in the City of Vancouver Engineering Design Manual Section 2.4.4 Key Plan https://vancouver.ca/files/cov/engineering-design-manual.PDF; and - (b) All third party service lines to the development is to be shown on the plan (e.g. BC Hydro, Telus, Shaw, etc.) and the applicant is to provide documented acceptance from the third party utilities prior to submitting to the City.
+- 1.12 A Key Plan shall be submitted by the applicant and approved by the City prior to any third party utility drawing submissions and third party utility service drawings will not be reviewed by the City until the Key Plan is defined and achieves the following objectives: - (a) The Key Plan shall meet the specifications in the City of Vancouver Engineering Design Manual Section 2.4.4 Key Plan https://vancouver.ca/files/cov/engineering-design-manual.PDF; and - (b) All third party service lines to the development is to be shown on the plan (e.g., BC Hydro, Telus, Shaw, etc.) and the applicant is to provide documented acceptance from the third party utilities prior to submitting to the City.

 Note to Applicant: It is highly recommended that the applicant submit a Key Plan to the City for review as part of the building permit application.
-Use of street for temporary power (e.g. temporary pole, pole mounted transformer or ducting) is to be coordinated with the City well in advanced of construction.
+Use of street for temporary power (e.g., temporary pole, pole mounted transformer or ducting) is to be coordinated with the city well in advanced of construction.
 Requests will be reviewed on a case by case basis with justification provided substantiating need of street space against other alternatives.
 If street use for temporary power is not approved, alternate means of providing power will need to be proposed.
 An electrical permit will be required.

-- 1.13 Submission to Engineering of an updated landscape plan reflecting all of the public realm changes, including demonstration of:

-- (a) Display of the following note:

-- (i) "This plan is NOT FOR CONSTRUCTION and is to be submitted for review to Engineering Services a minimum of 8 weeks prior to the start of any construction proposed for public property.
+- 1.13 Submission to Engineering of an updated landscape plan reflecting all of the public realm changes including demonstration of: - (a) Display of the following notes: - (i) "This plan is NOT FOR CONSTRUCTION and is to be submitted for review to Engineering Services a minimum of eight weeks prior to the start of any construction proposed for public property.
 No work on public property may begin until such plans receive "For Construction" approval and related permits are issued.
-Please contact Engineering, Development and Major Projects and/or your Engineering, Building Site Inspector for details."

-- (ii) "Tree species, final spacing, quantity and location to the satisfaction of the General Manager of Engineering Services.
-New trees must be of good standard, minimum 6 cm caliper, and installed with approved root barriers, tree guards and appropriate soil volumes.
-Root barriers shall be of rigid construction, 8 feet long and 18 inches deep, centre on each street tree adjacent to the sidewalk and any off street bike facility.
-Planting depth of root ball must be below sidewalk grade.
-Call Park Board for inspection after tree planting completion".

-- (b) Existing locations of:

-- (i) Street furniture; and

-- (ii) Poles and guy wires.

-- (c) Deletion of:

-- (i) Existing retaining wall encroachment from the laneway; and
+Please contact Engineering, Development and Major Projects and/or your Engineering, Building Site Inspector for details."; and - (ii) "The required Green Infrastructure improvements for infiltration trench installation on 2231 East 41st Avenue will be as per City-issued design." - (b) Existing locations of: - (i) Street furniture; and - (ii) Poles and guy wires. - (c) Deletion of all structure proposed within Right of Way 40795M or make arrangements with the City for possible cancellation of the rights of way.